 THE TEENAGE YEARS

-It was not long after that when I would seal my fate as a working musician.
+It wasn't long after that when I would seal my fate as a working musician.

-attending the college I would always go for a liquid lunch to a nearby pub
+attending the college I would always go for an under age liquid lunch to a nearby pub

 called The County.
 Every day I would notice a bright yellow twin wheel Transit van